-We tell everyone who comes through our door that building a line is like being pregnant and giving birth to a baby!
-There is a gestation period whereby the process and the product must become intertwined and it takes time, patience and understanding since most of the process can turn out to be quite unpredictable (not to mention occasional nausea and morning sickness).
+We tell everyone who comes through our door that building a line is like being pregnant and giving birth to a baby (see blog)!
+There is a gestation period whereby the process and the product must become intertwined and it takes time, patience and understanding since most of the process can turn out to be quite unpredictable (not to mention occasional nausea and morning sickness)!
 In each “trimester,” there are milestones that we must hit before anything can go to market or to the retail public.
-Launching a new line in under a year is not something that we have found to be a model for success and anyone joining our team needs to come in understanding that rushing the clock is a potential recipe for disaster.
-We know what it takes to get something off of the ground, and one year is the benchmark.
+Launching a new line in under a year is not something that we have found to be a model for success, and anyone joining our team needs to come in understanding that rushing the clock is a potential recipe for disaster.
+We know what it takes to get something off the ground, and one year is the benchmark.

 What can I expect from F2F after we engage with each other?
 How does it work?